What is VectorStyler

 Snapping to geometries

-Rotate grids and guidelines by any angle.
+It is possible to rotate grids and guidelines to any angle.
 Setup multiple grids on a canvas, and assign custom colors to guideline groups.

-One important novelty of VectorStyler is the use of collision and formation snapping.
-When collision snapping is enabled moved objects will collide with other objects and their position is set automatically so that their shapes are tangential at a point.
+One important feature of VectorStyler is the use of collision and formation snapping modes.
+When collision snapping is enabled, moving objects will collide with other objects, and their position is set automatically so that their shapes are tangential at a point.
 Colliding with arbitrarily shaped objects, fixes the location of the moved objects.
 Collision snapping also works in combination with guidelines (and rotated guidelines) as well.

-Collision snapping can be combined with rotated guideline snapping, to restrict object positions using complex geometric formations.
+Collision snapping can be combined with rotated guideline snapping, to restrict object positions using complex geometric constraints.

-For both collision and formation snapping the reference objects can be restricted to a few desired objects to avoid snapping to all objects of the canvas.
-The collision or formation snapping modes can be activated from the View / Guides menu, or with more detailed control from the Snapping Options panel (accessed from Panels / Editing / Snapping Options).
+For both collision and formation snapping, the reference objects can be restricted to a few desired objects to avoid snapping to all objects of the canvas.
+The collision or formation snapping modes can be activated from the View / Guides menu, or the Snapping Options panel (accessed from Panels / Editing / Snapping Options).

 Multiple Canvases, Unlimited Artboards